 The worst incident was undoubtedly in St Andrew's Street (seen to the left in this 1937 westerly view from the cathedral spire) where the large clothing factory and warehouse of F.W.Harmer was burned to the ground - a fate which might have been shared by the new Telephone Exchange opposite had not its windows been bricked up some time previously as a precaution.
 Three persons had to be admitted to hospital, one of them seriously hurt.
 Two houses on an out-lying estate suffered from a direct hit by a bomb of the canister type, which caused a fire, and there was similar damage in other parts of the town - to a doctor's residence and a public house.
 A pilot of a squadron which had shot down at least thirty-six Nazi aircraft and damaged many others was responsible for the destruction in ten minutes of two of the three enemy machines which were brought down during the course of this raid.

-small number of enemy raiders were over East Anglia
+of enemy raiders were over East Anglia between the hours

-damage to property resulted, but only three slight
+resulted, but only three slight casualties were reported.

-struck by portions of a bomb which ripped off the coping
+(right) was struck by portions of a bomb which ripped off

-and started a fire in the priest's room above the
+the coping and started a fire in the priest's room above

 Alley within a few yards of the church was completely